5 signs you’re ready to try inbound marketing

 With the advent of smartphones, video technology and remote internet access, methods such as video calls, webinars and chatbots have become commonplace in many businesses.
 If you’re keen to give customers more control over how they communicate with you, spanning multiple social channels and showing your adaptability to fitting in with their lives through technological choices, you’re ready to embrace inbound marketing.

 Getting your message out there – your mission, values and purpose – is one of the most valuable things a business can do.
-Whereas, once upon a time, this was done through “shouting” at prospects on billboards, or making unwelcome cold calls, the modern marketing landscape is more subtle, yet more impactful than ever.
+Whereas, once upon a time, this was done through outbound methods - “shouting” at prospects on billboards, or making unwelcome cold calls, the modern marketing landscape is more subtle, yet more impactful than ever.
 The inbound process enables your business to become memorable, but your customers don’t feel pressurised.
 Protocol 80 puts this in simple terms:

 “As with all inbound marketing strategies, your brand awareness strategies should not annoy or interrupt your target audience.
 It should place you in their field of view so they can approach you willingly, when they become interested.”